lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 * A field can appear several time in the CoAP headers.
 This is typical for elements of a URI (path or queries).
-  The SCHC specification {{rfc8724}} allows a Field ID to appears several times in the rule, and uses the Field Position (FP) to identify the correct instance, and thereby removing the ambiguity of the matching operation.
+  The SCHC specification {{rfc8724}} allows a Field ID to appear several times in the rule, and uses the Field Position (FP) to identify the correct instance, and thereby removing the ambiguity of the matching operation.